 Waiting in a queue for a long time anywhere can be frustrating, let alone the other end of a phone line.
 Therefore, you need to be careful that your customers’ average waiting time doesn’t go beyond their tolerable range.

-The average time in queue is an overall productivity metric, and it can be calculated by the following formula.
+The average time in queue is among the most important call center agent performance metrics which reflect productivity.
+It can be calculated by the following formula.

 Average time in queue = Total time that spent by callers waiting in queue